silaspe/maths/docs/brainstorm.md

 $1000$ Lines, wow.

 Y'know how any two distinct points on the affine plane have a line through them?
 And how (almost) any two distinct lines on the affine plane have a point on both?
-That is, of coarse, unless the lines are parallel.
+That is, of course, unless the lines are parallel.
 Solution: homogenization.
 A homogenized line with slope $m$ has the point $(1: m: 0)$ (and $(0: 1: 0)$ if the line is vertical).
 So, if two lines have the same slope $m$ (and are distinct), then they don't meet normally, and they intersect at $(1: m: 0)$.
 If they have different slopes, then they do meet normally, and they don't intersect at the line at infinity.
 But what about the "any two distinct points have a line through them" rule?
 If you have a normal point and a point at infinity $(1: m: 0)$, they have the line with slope $m$ going through the first one.
 But what if you have two points on the line at infinity?
 This (among other things) is why it's called the line at infinity, a line that all points at infinity lie on.

 #### greek letters